-Advanced dementia including Alzheimer's disease means the unequivocal diagnosis of dementia, including Alzheimer's disease, made by an appropriate medical practitioner who is a consultant neurologist or geriatrician, confirming dementia which is failure of the brain function with significant cognitive impairment for which no other recognisable cause has been identified.
+Advanced dementia and Alzheimer's disease means the unequivocal diagnosis of dementia including Alzheimer's disease made by a medical practitioner who is a consultant neurologist confirming dementia due to failure of the brain function with significant cognitive impairment for which no other recognisable cause has been identified.
 Significant cognitive impairment is defined as deterioration or loss of intellectual capacity as measured by clinical evidence and standardised testing, and which results in a requirement for continual supervision.